-COLOUR CODED BERTHING ZONES A state wide approach TEMPORARY BERTHING ZONE • Maximum time limit 48 hours as per Port Services Regulations • Vessel can be unmanned LOADING ZONE • Loading zone for the pick up and drop off of passengers and cargo only. • Vessel has to be manned at all times SHORT TERM ZONE • Time limit as indicated • Vessel can be unmanned PERMIT ONLY ZONE • Berthing prohibited without a permit. • Vessel can be unmanned https://www.gippslandports.vic.gov.au/boating/waterways-online/
+White or Unpainted TEMPORARY BERTHING ZONE Maximum time limit 48 hours as per Port Services Regulations Vessel can be unmanned LOADING ZONE Loading zone for the pick up and drop off of passengers and cargo only.
+Vessel has to be manned at all times SHORT TERM ZONE Time limit as indicated Vessel can be unmanned PERMIT ONLY ZONE Berthing prohibited without a permit.
+Vessel can be unmanned